-Part Work and Part Play: Creating a Home Office and Entertainment Center in One Space
+Part Work and Part Play: Design Idea for Home Office & Entertainment Center in One Space

 Designing double-duty spaces in your home can make any room more functional.
 Working with design consultant Laura Ochoa of California Closets San Diego, a recent client wanted to combine an entertainment center and a home office that she and her husband could share.

 However, the space presented some challenges.
 Despite the fact that the room was tall with a slanted ceiling, the client preferred a more horizontal design.
-She also loves design, art, and contemporary style, so she wanted something beautiful but very functional.
+She also loves design, art, and contemporary style, so she wanted something beautiful but very functional home office cabinets.